|

 meditations give the body and mind time to deeply relax and center.

-4. I found in teaching, that active or hyperactive kids
+4. I found in

-moving in rhythm with the group, such as in walking meditation, derive a
+as in walking meditation, derive a calming effect.

 5. Meditation is non-competitive, and each can participate within the limits of